 How do I replicate a definition?

-If your definition has a pattern that you want to replicate in other definitions, clone it or save it as a template.
+If your definition has a pattern that you want to replicate in other definitions, clone it, export it, or save it as a template.

 After you clone a definition, you can make changes and then save it.

 After you export a definition, you can import it from the All Definitions tab.

 After you create a template, your team members can use it to follow the pattern in new definitions.

 If you're using the New Build Editor, then your custom templates are shown at the bottom of the list.